Post-Doctoral Fellowship In Critical Management Studies

 |Submission:||Post-Doctoral Application Form|

+Dr. Bevan holds the position of Dean of the Faculty at Monarch.
 Professor Bevan’s doctoral dissertation (King’s College London, 2007) explored the FTSE100 companies for material evidence of managerial accountability to stakeholders outside the firm.
 Dr Bevan has supervised DBA/PhD students and junior faculty in research on workplace stress, life/work balance, exploitative HR practices, corruption and a range of sustainability/CSR questions from a CMS perspective.
 He holds a Ph.D. and M.A. from King’s College London as well as a M.Sc. from Sheffield Hallam University.
 Prior to this Dr. Bevan was a professional businessman with over 30 years experience in business development in the U.S. and U.K. He has held visiting faculty professorships, including posts at: DePaul University in Chicago, Kingston Business School UK, HEC Paris, King’s College London, and Royal Holloway/University of London International.
 He has authored and co-authored multiple peer-reviewed journal articles written from CMS perspectives, and contributed chapters on CMS subjects to management texts since 2004.
-View His Full Biography Here.